February 11, 2022

 Adobe Stock

-Customs procedure 42 is a mechanism that an EU importer can use to obtain a VAT exemption.
+Customs procedure 42 is a mechanism that an EU importer uses to obtain a VAT exemption.
 It is applied when goods imported from outside the EU into a Member State will be transported to another EU Member State.
 In such cases, the VAT is due in the latter - the Member State of destination.

 Comments ()